simonvh/fluff/README.md

 ```

 ### Clustering ###
 By default, fluff_heatmap.py will preserve the order of the features in the input BED file.
 This is equivalent to specifying `-C none`.
 Alternatively, one of two basic clustering methods can be specified using the `-C` parameter: `hierarchical` and `kmeans`.
 If `kmeans` is selected the number of clusters (`-k`) is mandatory.
 The profiles will be clustered using the Euclidian distance metric, based on normalized data (although the heatmap still shows the raw data).
+If the regions in the input BED file are not strand-specific (peaks, for instance), different clusters might describe the same strand-specific profile in two different orientations.
+In this case you can select the `-m` parameter to merge clusters which are similar, but mirrored around the center coordinate.
+Similarity is based on the chi-squared p-value of the mean profile per cluster. **All** tracks have to pass this similarity test for two clusters to be merged!
+Merging follows a iterative, greedy procedure where the two most similar clusters are merged after which the process is repeated.

 ### Region, bin size and scaling ###
 The *center* of all features will be selected from the input BED file.
 A total region of 10kb will be centered at this coordinate (5kb up- and downstream).
 To change this, specify the `-e` parameter that controls the extension up- and downstream.
 For example,  `-e 10000` will select regions of 20kb.